 - Judicial and Administrative Proceedings: We may disclose your health information in the course of any administrative or judicial proceedings.
 If you are involved in a lawsuit or other administrative proceeding, we may release your health information in response to a court or administrative order.

-- Organ Donation: We may disclose your health information to organizations involved in procuring, banking or transplanting organs and tissues.
+- Organ, Eye or Tissue Donation: We may disclose your health information to organizations involved in procuring, banking or transplanting organs and tissues.

 - Research: We may disclose your health information to researchers conducting research that has been approved by our Institutional Review Board/Privacy Board.